Context-aware Learned Mesh-based Simulation via Trajectory-Level Meta-Learning: Introduction

-In summary, we propose \gls{ltsgns}, a novel \gls{gns} that (i) extracts a latent descriptor from initial states and uses it to generate the remaining node-level trajectory in a single shot, while rapidly adapting to varying material properties; (ii) achieves state-of-the-art inference speed by coupling CNP-based context aggregation with a physically consistent trajectory formulation via ProDMPs; and (iii) surpasses recent \glspl{gns} on challenging deformation benchmarks, yielding superior long-horizon accuracy and stability.
+In summary, we propose \gls{ltsgns}, a novel \gls{gns} that (i) extracts a latent descriptor from initial states and uses it to generate the remaining node-level trajectory in a single shot, while rapidly adapting to varying material properties; (ii) achieves state-of-the-art inference speed by coupling CNP-based context aggregation with a physically consistent trajectory formulation via ProDMPs; and (iii) surpasses recent \glspl{gns} on challenging deformation benchmarks, yielding superior long-horizon accuracy and stability. \rebuttal{To support our claims, we introduce a new experimental setup in which the initial part of each trajectory serves as context data for the model.}